nicoespeon/abracadabra/CONTRIBUTING.md

 To build the project, press `F5`.

+_Note: if pressing `F5` runs the "Contract Tests", please select the "Run Extension" task instead and press `F5` again._

 ![][debugger-build]

 It will open an "Extension Development Host" window, overriding your "Abracadabra" extension with your local code.
 This is helpful to test your changes in integration with VS Code API.